Hisham ibn Abd al-Malik: Family

 Hisham was also married to Umm Uthman, a daughter of Sa'id ibn Khalid.
 The latter was a grandson of the third caliph Uthman (r.
 644–656) and one of the wealthiest people of his day, who used to divide his time between Syria and Medina.
 Umm Uthman gave birth to Hisham's son Sa'id.
-His other sons were called Muhammad, Abd Allah, Marwan, Abd al-Rahman and Quraysh.
+His other sons were Muhammad, Abd Allah, Marwan, Abd al-Rahman and Quraysh.
 He had a daughter, A'isha, to whom he granted an estate at Ras Kayfa.